NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_gradient_window/tutorial/tutorial.md

     data = []
 ```

 `Step 3.2.2: ` Next we will loop through all provided colors in hex form to color form and add it to `data`.
-This will be utilizing our `hex_to_color` function created previously.
+This will use `hex_to_color` created previously.

 ``` python
 def generate_byte_data(colors):